S-R-HUB/Hospitality-Booking-and-Revenue-Analysis/README.md

 - While Mumbai tops in revenue, Delhi achieves the highest **occupancy rate**, followed by Hyderabad, Mumbai, and Bangalore, showing potential for better room utilization in these cities.
 - Delhi also secures the highest average customer rating, whereas Bangalore ranks lowest, highlighting where service quality improvements may be necessary.
 - The Logtrip platform records the strongest **revenue realization rate of 70.06%**, while direct offline bookings achieve the highest **Average Daily Rate (ADR)**.
 This provides insights for platform-specific pricing and partnership strategies.
-- On the other hand, Tripster shows the weakest revenue realization, and the direct online channel has the lowest **ADR**, suggesting areas that need performance improvement.
+- On the other hand, Tripster shows the weakest **revenue realization**, and the direct online channel has the lowest **ADR**, suggesting areas that need performance improvement.
-- Week 32 saw the highest occupancy rate during the observed period, while week 26 experienced the lowest, offering valuable guidance for seasonal campaigns and resource planning.
+- **Week 32** saw the highest occupancy rate during the observed period, while week 26 experienced the lowest, offering valuable guidance for seasonal campaigns and resource planning.

 ## How to Use